Regulation and Supervision

 Board Member

-Lawyer and Master in Commercial Law from USP (Universidade de São Paulo) with a dissertation on self-regulation in the Brazilian capital market, and LL.M. and MBA in Finance from Insper.
-Certified as a Board Member / Board Director by IBGC (Brazilian Institute of Corporate Governance).
-Member of the Women Corporate Directors (WCD) and IBGC.
-Participant in the Diversity on Boards program (PDeC) in 2022.
-Mediator.
-With more than 30 years of experience in capital markets and corporate governance, she has worked for institutions such as Bradesco, ANBIMA, and the Acquisitions and Mergers Committee (CAF).
-Professor in graduate programs at Insper and CEU Law.
+Lawyer with a Master’s degree (LL.M.) in Commercial Law from USP, specializing in self-regulation within the Brazilian capital markets, and holding an MBA in Finance from Insper.
+She is a certified Board Member by the IBGC (Brazilian Institute of Corporate Governance).
+A member of Women Corporate Directors (WCD) and IBGC, she also participated in the PDeC (Diversity on Boards) program in 2022.
+She is an experienced Mediator with over 30 years of expertise in capital markets and corporate governance, having served at major institutions such as Bradesco, ANBIMA, and the Takeover Panel (CAF).
+Additionally, she is a professor for graduate programs at Insper and CEU Law.

 Manuals and Regulations